-Viking beard beads, or beard rings, doubly work by letting you observe the growth of the length of your beard.
+Viking facial hair beads or beard rings double work by letting you observe the growth of the length of your beard.

 The beads can vary in style and size – the latter of which may be important to consider in finding beard beads that match the thickness of your particular braid.

-Beads are very commonly used among those that rock Viking beards, so if you’re ready to take the plunge to try the braided beard, you may enjoy going the extra mile to experiment with some beads as well.
+Beads are very commonly used among those that rock Viking facial hair, so if you’re ready to take the plunge to try the braided beard, you may enjoy going the extra mile to experiment with some beads as well.